 The early Holocene climate was characterized by a warming trend that caused the glacial recession.
 When the land surface was exposed during the Boreal Episode, vegetative succession began, culminating in prairie in most parts of the state.
 Around 8000 BC, the climate of nearby northeastern South Dakota was relatively cool and moist (with reference to the present).
-The area was wooded, first with spruce forest and subsequently with deciduous forest (Radle 1981), similar to what it is like in northern Minnesota today (cf. Watts and Bright 1968:864-866).
+The area was wooded, first with spruce forest and subsequently with deciduous forest (Radle 1981), like northern Minnesota today (cf.

+Watts and Bright 1968:864-866).
 Areas of adjacent eastern North Dakota ought to have had analogous ground cover at that time.
 Root et al. (2013:124-125) indicate similar conditions during Cody complex times in western North Dakota.